WhatsApp case raises question if firms can even comply with SEC rules, commissioners say

 "Should we revisit the recordkeeping rules so that they do not capture the modern-day equivalent of oral chatter?" the commissioners wrote.

-Peirce and Uyeda aren't the only to question the SEC's tactics with its ban on off-channel communications.
+Peirce and Uyeda aren't the only ones to question the SEC's tactics with its ban on off-channel communications.
 In June, the American Securities Association sued the SEC in federal court as part of an attempt to learn exactly how regulators were setting fines in these cases.
 The ASA, a trade and lobbying group, said it had submitted several freedom of information requests seeking information on the SEC's penalty-setting policies, only to be met with refusals.

 Despite the question, the SEC has barreled ahead with fines for firms accused of violating its requirements for tracking and recording business-related communications.
 In August, it imposed nearly $393 million in off-channel-related penalties on 26 firms including Ameriprise, Edward Jones, LPL Financial, Raymond James, BNY Pershing and RBC Capital Markets.